acorbi/geocoder-cacher/README.md

 GET http://server/geocoder_cacher.php?location=Germany+Berlin
 ```

-The script will return the coordinates in plain-text format as <longitude>,<latitude>, example:
+The script will return the coordinates in plain-text format as <latitude>,<longitude>, example:

 ```
-13.4061,52.5192
+52.5192,13.4061
 ```

 # Used in